jeremyong/klein/docs/api/reg.md

 The regressive product is implemented in terms of the exterior product.
 Given multivectors $\mathbf{a}$ and $\mathbf{b}$, the regressive product $\mathbf{a}\vee\mathbf{b}$ is equivalent to $J(J(\mathbf{a})\wedge J(\mathbf{b}))$.
 Thus, both meets and joins reside in the same algebraic structure.

-!!! example Joining two points
+!!! example "Joining two points"
     ```cpp
         kln::point p1{x1, y1, z1};
         kln::point p2{x2, y2, z2};